43 Sights in Toulouse, France (with Map and Images)

 The Musée du Vieux-Toulouse presents objects evoking the history of the city of Toulouse, from antiquity to the twentieth century.
 This museum has been established since 1948 in the Dumay Hotel on Rue du May, in the historic center of the city.
 It is the property of the Société des Toulousains de Toulouse et Amis du vieux Toulouse.

 The Muséum de Toulouse is a museum of natural history in Toulouse, France.
-It is in the Busca-Montplaisir, houses a collection of more than 2.5 million items, and has some 3,000 square metres (32,000 sq ft) of exhibition space.
+It is located in the Busca-Montplaisir neighborhood of the city, houses a collection of more than 2.5 million items, and has some 3,000 square metres (32,000 sq ft) of exhibition space.
 Its Index Herbariorum code is TLM.

 13. Palais Niel